Therapy Rooted in Connection, Guided by Authenticity.

 After‑school programming in underserved communities, focused on safety, skill building, parental inclusion and belonging

-Leadership roles in financial institutions and retail, where I developed organizational systems, team training, and practical problem solving
+Business operations and leadership roles in financial institutions and retail, where I developed organizational systems, team training to enhance workplace culture, interpersonal development, and practical problem solving

-These experiences inform how I hold clients: I bring clinical competence and an appreciation for real‑world constraints like time, money, and bureaucracy.
+These experiences inform how I hold clients: I bring clinical competence and an appreciation for real‑world constraints like time, money, and systemic barriers.

 My top StrengthsFinder results are Individualization, Responsibility, Restorative, Developer, and Strategic.
 Practically, that looks like: